CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Introduction

+Compounding these pitfalls, many prior CLIP few-shot adaptation methods also depend on per-dataset validation sets to tune critical hyperparameters~\cite{gondal2024domain,zhang2022tip,gao2024clip,yu2023task,lin2023multimodality}, which conflicts with the spirit of the few-shot setting and undermines the goal of a single, universal configuration.
+For example, cache-based models~\cite{zhang2022tip,gondal2024domain} typically rely on validation data to choose the cache-logit mixing weight and the scale of intra-modal distance.
+Recent analyses~\cite{huang2024lp++,silva2024closer} underscore how brittle this practice is: performance drops when hyperparameters are selected under \emph{few-shot validation}~\cite{huang2024lp++} and degrades even more sharply under fully \emph{validation-free} conditions~\cite{silva2024closer}.

-The previous methods either train ``external'' parameters (Adapters, LP), or learn parameters in the input space (prompt tuning).
-To the best of our knowledge, no existing work tackles few-shot CLIP adaptation problem with parameter-efficient fine-tuning of the model weights.
-In this work, we propose the first baseline for model-weight-based few-shot learning.
-Our method, dubbed ``\method'', is both extremely simple to implement, being only a few lines of code, and very effective: \textit{considering pretrained visual and text CLIP encoders $\displaystyle f$ and $\displaystyle g$, we fine-tune the embedding projection matrix of $\displaystyle f$ (i.e., the projector that maps visual embeddings into the shared embedding space) with a cross-entropy loss while constraining its weights to remain close to the pretrained ones through a regularization loss.} ~\cref{fig:teaser_figure} illustrates existing approaches and our proposed \method, which is further detailed in~\cref{sec:method}.
+In this paper, we propose a new method for CLIP adaptation, coined \method{}.
+Our approach is simple to implement, requiring only a few lines of code and is highly effective.
+It fine-tunes the embedding projection matrix of the vision encoder (which maps visual embeddings into the shared vision-text space) using a cross-entropy loss, while regularizing it to stay close to the pretrained one using the Frobenius norm of their difference. \method{} is a competitive baseline and is robust to variations in training configuration.